 - Name of provider or merchant

 - Description of service received or item purchased

 - Dollar amount (after insurance, if applicable)

-If you have to submit supporting documentation, WEX makes the process simple.
-Log into your WEX account to upload the requested documentation.
-You also can download the free mobile app by WEX on your Apple or Android device.
-Use your phone's camera to take pictures of the documentation and upload it on the spot.
+If you have to submit supporting documentation, log into your WEX account to upload it.
+Or download the free mobile app by WEX on your Apple or Android device, use your phone's camera to photograph the documentation, and then upload it.

-If you don't submit documentation after you have been requested to do so, your debit card will eventually be turned off (about 90 days after the initial charge).
+If you don't submit documentation after it has been requested, your debit card will be turned off about 90 days after the initial charge.

-At the end of the plan year run-out period (April 30, 2022), if you still have unsubstantiated purchases, this dollar amount will be added to your wages for 2022 and taxed as ordinary income.
+At the end of the plan year run-out period of April 30, 2023, if you still have unsubstantiated purchases, this dollar amount will be added to your wages for 2023 and taxed as ordinary income.

 For questions about substantiation or your online account, contact WEX at 866-451-3399.